uAtomicBoolean/sleek-ui/docs-sleek-ui/theming.md

 # Theming

 The theming configuration is available in the `UAppTheme` struct from the `@sleek-ui/app-theme.slint` file.
-It comes with a custom scale-factor which allows you to implement a zoom like feature, and with a custom light and dark theme management system.
+It comes with a custom scale-factor which allows you to implement a zoom like feature, a custom light and dark theme management system and a set of default primary colors.
-There is three categories of properties in the theme:
+There are three categories of properties in the theme:
 - the `in-out` properties: both the `scale-factor` and `color-scheme` properties are the only ones in the categories.
 You can modify and get their values.
 - the `in` properties: these properties are used to define the theme style.
 You can't use them in your code as they automatically compute the usable properties.
 - the `out` properties: these properties are computed from the `in` ones and are the ones that you can use in your code.
 They will be automatically updated with the scale factor and the current color scheme.